 All motions and resolutions shall be received for adoption by the majority of votes cast.
 Secret ballots shall not be permitted

 in voting.
-It shall be the prerogative of the Chair of the House of Delegates to use a voice vote or voting card.
-When voting for the Chair of the House of Delegates, Vice President of Public Policy and Treasurer, it shall be the prerogative of the Chair of the House of Delegates to use a paper ballot or a voice vote.
+It shall be the prerogative of the Chairperson of the House of Delegates to use a voice vote or voting card.
+When voting for the Chairperson of the House of Delegates it shall be the prerogative of the Chairperson of the House of Delegates to use a paper/electronic ballot or a voice vote.

 Resolutions submitted to the Council for consideration by the House of Delegates will be handled in the following manner: